 - Overnight at Mamanke, the prosperous Limbu Village

 - Day 23: Mamankhe to Kande Bhanjang (2149m/7050ft); 6 hours walking

-From Mamankethe trail, we walk through leveled and zigzag path and traverse a brook on a extended suspension bridge before ascending to Phumphe village.
+From Mamankethe trail, we walk through leveled and zigzag path and traverse a brook on an extended suspension bridge before ascending to Phumphe village.
 We then ascend to teashops on the ridge then cross through a sequence of valleys passing many villages.
-Finally, we climb up to Kande Bhanjyang where we stay overnight here.
+Finally, we climb up to Kande Bhanjyang where we stay overnight.